White Zombie (band): After disbanding (1998–present)

 After the breakup of White Zombie, Sean Yseult released her first album with surf rock band The Famous Monsters, having started the band in between Zombie tours.

 She also started playing bass for horror-themed New Orleans–based band, Rock City Morgue, and briefly played bass for The Cramps.

 Tempesta continued his musical relationship with Zombie, drumming for him on his first two solo albums, Hellbilly Deluxe and The Sinister Urge.
-After leaving the Zombie touring band, Tempesta went on to play for Scum of the Earth.
+After leaving the Zombie touring band, Tempesta went on to play for Scum of the Earth, a metal band of musicians affiliated with Rob Zombie.
 Tempesta has toured with Testament (as shown on Testament's DVD, Live In London).
 On February 14, 2006, he was hired as the permanent drummer for The Cult, after a brief stint with Helmet.

 J. produced records for Fu Manchu and New York–based Puny Human.

 In July 2006, original members Tom Five and de Prume reunited to perform with de Prume's band, Healer, a middle eastern infused metal band, for several concerts in Southern California for The Vans Warped Tour.
 De Prume continues to write and record music with Healer, as well as recording, producing and engineering for special projects in his studio, Burningsound.
 His drums and percussion work can also be heard on Sony's "Ghost Rider" score.
 In 2009, de Prume began hosting the weekly radio show, "Metalopolis".
 His studio guests have included Rob Halford, Dave Mustaine, Max Cavalera, Vinnie Paul and Tom Araya.
 De Prume is also a member of the band KREEP, and has completed a West Coast tour in spring 2010, and is planning an East Coast tour in fall 2010.

 In November 2008, Geffen/UME released Let Sleeping Corpses Lie, a boxed set which includes sixty four tracks featuring every White Zombie album and EP (except the remix albums), all remastered.
 The package also contained nine music videos (including their breakthrough Grammy-nominated hit "Thunder Kiss '65"), and ten live performances.
 In an interview to promote the release of Let Sleeping Corpses Lie, Zombie made it clear that a reunion with his White Zombie bandmates was unlikely, saying, "I don't want fans to think it's the beginning of anything."

 In December 2010 Yseult released I'm in the Band, a book containing tour diaries and photos as well as detailing her eleven years spent as a member of White Zombie.